Audio glossary

 DTS:X | DTS: X is a sound format based on audio objects and is therefore not bound to a certain number of speakers.
 This sound format is an alternative to Dolby Atmos. |

-Dynamore | Dynamore is a patented method developed by Teufel for psychoacoustic sound enhancement. |
+Dynamore | Dynamore is a patented method developed by Teufel for creating a more 3D sound experience from smaller systems. |

-Echo | An echo is audible when reflections from a sound source are delayed so much that the ear perceives the sound as an independent sound event. |
+Echo | An echo is audible when reflections from a sound source are delayed so much that the ear perceives the reflection as distinct from the original sound. |

-Equaliser | An equaliser (EQ) is an analogue or digital user interface that allows you to manually change individual frequency ranges, for example, to emphasise the bass. |
+Equalizer | An equalizer (EQ) is an analogue or digital user interface that allows you to manually change individual frequency ranges, for example, to emphasize the bass. |

 Fade | A slow, manual or automatic change of volume. |

 FLAC | Short for "free lossless audio codec ".
-FLAC is an audio format for lossless storage. |
+FLAC is an open audio format for lossless storage. |

-Frequency range | The frequency range indicates an exactly defined range between and the highest tone in which a loudspeaker can reproduce measured or audible signals.
+Frequency range | The frequency range indicates a precisely defined range between and the highest tone a speaker can reproduce and the lowest.
 For example, from 45 - 20000 Hz. |

-Haas effect | The Haas effect, or the Precedence Effect, is a Psychoacoustic Effect described by Helmut Haas as the ability of our ears to localise sounds coming from anywhere around us. |
+Haas effect | The Haas effect, or the Precedence Effect, is a psychoacoustic Effect described by Helmut Haas as the ability of our ears to locate sounds coming from anywhere around us. |

 HDMI | Multi-vendor interface to transmit (especially) video signals.
 Abbreviation for "High Definition Multimedia Interface". |